 In XHTML, the content inside scripts is declared as #PCDATA (instead of CDATA).
 In such cases, the entities will be parsed.

-In XHTML, all special characters should be encoded, or all content should be wrapped inside a CDATA section.
+In XHTML, all special characters must be encoded, or all the content must be wrapped inside a CDATA section.

 Not supported in IE9 and older versions.

 |defer||defer||Defines, that the script must be executed after the loading of the page.
 (For external scripts only).|